nomnomab/unity-project-patcher/README.md

 ### UPPatcherSettings
 > [!NOTE]
 > Can be made via `Create > Unity Project Patcher > Settings`
+>
+> One will be made for you in the project root, upon opening the tool, if one doesn't exist.

 <div float="left" align="center" style="display: flex; flex-direction: row; gap: 10px;">
   <img src="Assets~/UPPatcherSettings_1.png" width="400" />